mkb79/Audible/docs/source/misc/advanced.rst

    resp = client.get("library")
    resp = client.get("1.0/library")

-Each query parameter can be written as a separat keyword argument or you can merge them as a dict to the `params` keyword.
+Each query parameter can be written as a separate keyword argument or you can merge them as a dict to the `params` keyword.
 So both terms are equal::

    resp = client.get("library", response_groups="...", num_results=20)